-If you’re looking to really get into CS:GO and show off your own style, you might want to swap out the default knives for something a bit more unique.
-Here are all the knives in CS:GO, ranging from the cheapest to the most expensive.
+If you’re looking to really get into CS:GO and show off your own style, you might want to swap out the default knives for something more unique.
+Here are all the knives in CS:GO, from cheapest to the most expensive.

 There’s a total of 19 knives you can use, and all of these knives have unique patterns and designs too, so the choices are endless.

 Although some knives like the Butterfly Knife or Karambit are generally more expensive, some of the “cheaper” knives can be very pricey too if they have a certain pattern on them.

 For example, there are some specific rare patterns called ‘Blue Gems’, which will always make any knife costs many thousands of dollars.
 The most desirable knives can sell for over $10,000, with the most expensive valued at around $1.5 million.